Code-Institute-Submissions/mrbmsII/README.md

 ## Deployment

-- Used GitHub Pages to deploy the final version (https://github.com/mrbrown2207/mrbmsII).
+- Used GitHub Pages to deploy the final version (https://mrbrown2207.github.io/mrbmsII/).

 ## Credits

 #### Content

 - All written content is bespoke and created by the code author (Michael Brown).
-- Images used are royalty-free, downloaded from the web
+- Images used are royalty-free, downloaded from the web.

 #### Acknowledgements